Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/type.md

 Aggregate functions operate on multiple rows and return a single value &mdash; for example, summing values or calculating an average across a group.
 These functions are used in `GROUP BY` operations.

-Aggregate functions are supported only for:
+Aggregate functions are currently supported only for:
 - Python functions on Snowflake
 - SQL functions on BigQuery

-More warehouse and language support is planned for a future release.

 **Example use cases:**
 - Calculating totals or averages for groups of data (for example, total sales per customer)